Jadefvillanueva/GabAI---Chatbot/README.md

 - **Animated Splash Screen:** A smooth, welcoming animation on app launch.
 - **Modern Chat UI:** A clean, intuitive, and readable chat interface.
-- **Real-time Communication:** Uses WebSockets for instant message delivery and receiving.
+- **Real-time Communication:** Uses HTTP polling for instant message delivery and receiving.
 - **Bot Typing Indicator:** Shows a "BUddy is typing..." animation (`flutter_spinkit`) when the bot is processing a response.
 - **RAG-Powered Responses:** Uses a **Retrieval-Augmented Generation (RAG)** pipeline to provide answers grounded in an official Knowledge Base (university policies, handbooks, PDFs).
 - **Natural Language Understanding:** Leverages an **OpenAI LLM** for advanced intent classification and natural language understanding.